 Analyzing PayPal Holdings's Unusual Options Activity

-On Friday, shares of PayPal Holdings (NASDAQ:PYPL) saw unusual options activity.
-After the option alert, the stock price moved down to $296.15.
+PayPal Holdings (NASDAQ:PYPL) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $298.33 following the option alert.

 - Option Type: TRADE